 Again, I was amazed by the look of the seasoning after rubbing it on the steak.
 It was just so unlike any other seasoning I have ever put on meat before.
-As you can see from this video, Jess suggests applying liberally, so that is what I did.
+As you can see from the below video, Jess suggests applying liberally, so that is what I did.

 It was time to get the meat on the fire.
 I normally like using the reverse sear method for my steaks, but this night I was in a bit of a rush.
 Instead, I set the grill up using the 2-zone cooking method where I would sear the meat hot and fast, the finish with a little indirect heat.

-Although at first glance it may look like as if it might have been over charred and burnt.
+Although at first glance it may look as if it might have been over-charred and burnt.
 I can assure you it wasn’t.
 It’s just part of the magic of this seasoning.
-It creates an easy to produce, wonderful black charred crust, without overcooking the meat.
+It creates an easy-to-produce, wonderful black charred crust, without overcooking the meat.
 And the flavor?
 It was good.
 I mean, really, really good!

 Just as Jess promised, it was a great “compliment” to the meat, the spices did not overpower the natural flavor.
 But what it did add was almost perfect.
 Oh, and the activated coal ash adds a nice smoky-burn flavor that was a great addition.
 The whole family agreed.
 Hardcore Carnivore Black was a winner.